ruoshui-git/shakespeare-backend/README.md

 After many many trials and failures, this is finally successfully deployed on Azure Web Services for Containers.

+This repo is also hosted on [bitbucket](https://bitbucket.org/ruoshui-git/backend/src/main/) because bitbucket doesn't have Git LFS bandwidth quota.

 # Running locally

 ## Using Docker (which I ended up using for deployment)